 Whale watching is one of the best things you can do when you are in San Diego.
 You can hire a private boat charter San Diego to help celebrate a special occasion or just for fun.
 It’s appropriate for families, couples, or groups of friends.
 In addition to being a special adventure, it’s also educational.
-There are many reasons why San Diego is one of the top destinations for whale watching.
+There are many reasons why whale watching San Diego is one of the top destinations.
 Here are just a handful of them.

 1. Year-Round Viewing

 Many species of whales perform yearly migrations to complete their cycle of breeding and reproduction.
 The migratory paths of several different whale species pass right by the San Diego coastline.
 Different species are on the move during various times of the year.
 Therefore, the question isn’t “when is San Diego whale watching season?” but “what whales are you most likely to see during a particular time of year?”
 If you aren’t too picky about what species of whale you want to see, you can schedule your trip for any time and expect it to be successful in terms of sightings.